ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

 In this article, we explored how to read user inputs from the console.
 We used the `ReadLine` method to acquire the value a user wrote before hitting the `<ENTER>` key.
-Interacting with the user is the foundation of the next many articles where we will use this to acquire data from the user and treat that data and do something with it!
+Interacting with the user is the foundation of the next many articles where we will use this to acquire and manipulate data typed by the user.

 We also looked at how to change the title of the terminal Window because why not, right?
 Finally, we explored how to clear the text to reset the console to an empty state.